-This is a new project on the University's plan, and is included as a priority item in the first biennium to address severely deteriorated undergraduate academic space for the College of Engineering.
+This project is a high priority item to address severely deteriorated undergraduate academic space for the College of Engineering.
 The proposed 160,000 gross square foot facility will be a combination of classrooms, class laboratories, and research laboratories to house a number of departments and programs in the college.
 This will be a state-of-the-art instruction facility focused on undergraduates with highly specialized laboratories that will support hands-on, problem solving oriented learning in the engineering disciplines.
-The life expectancy of the proposed project is approximately 80 years with proper maintenance.
+The life expectancy of the structure of the proposed project is approximately 50-80 years with proper maintenance.